How to write a convincing business plan?

 Find financing for your

-At this stage of writing his business plan, the entrepreneur has in hand all the key elements that will characterize his business and that will allow him to reach, in the long term, the break-even point.
+At this stage of writing his business plan, the entrepreneur has in hand all the key elements which will characterize his business and which will allow him to ultimately reach the profitability threshold.
+To finish building a business plan, all that remains is to detail your company's external financing solutions.

 To set out to conquer external financing, necessary for the launch of its activity, having a business plan is essential.
 Presenting a solid business plan makes it easier to obtain financing from potential investors, banks or even state aid for business creation.